John D. Norton

 For this analysis, see "Waiting for Landauer" Section 7.5.

-The process we intend will consist of the piston, in perfect equilibrium with the gas pressure, rising very slowly as work energy is drawn from the gas.
-Since the internal energy of the gas will remain the same, that withdrawn work energy is in turn replenished as heat conveyed to the one-molecule gas from the surroundings.
+The process we intend will consist of the piston, in perfect equilibrium with the gas pressure, rising very slowly, as work energy is drawn from the gas.
+Since the internal energy of the gas will remain the same, that withdrawn work energy is in turn replenished by heat that is conveyed to the one-molecule gas from the surroundings.

 We can estimate the condition of perfect equilibrium as follows.
 The gas exerts a mean pressure P = kT/V on piston.
 If the piston has area A and is at height h, then we have V = Ah, and the force F exerted by the gas on the piston is

 |This is only an estimate of the condition for equilibrium.
 The more complete analysis of "Waiting..." shows that we must also consider the effects of the thermal motion of the piston.||The weight of the piston is Mg, if its mass is M. Setting the force and weight equal, we find that the equilibrium height for the mass M is|

 heq = kT/Mg

 What this description ignores is that the piston must be very light if impacts with a single molecule are sufficient to raise it.
 And it is also a thermal system that will undergo fluctuations in its own right.
 Since its mass will be comparable to that of the single molecule, we can anticipate that these fluctuations will cause the piston to bounce throughout the chamber.
 For it is these same fluctuations that leads the single molecule to bounce through the chamber, simulating a chamber filling gas.

 An easy computation affirms that this will happen.
 Take the case shown above of the piston by itself, that is, without a one-molecule gas trapped beneath it.
 The piston will have a thermal energy distributed probabilistically according to the Boltzmann distribution.
 That is, the probability density p(h) that the piston is at height h is given by: